Training placementsat the Hospital

 Specialists from hospitals within Spain These placements, which are generally short, are aimed at specialists from Spain or foreigners working in a Spanish healthcare centre.
 Their sole purpose is professional training and retraining.
 In no way do they even partially replace formal training and they are not conducive to acquiring any qualification.
 The objective is to become familiar with the organisation of a certain process, a unit, or to learn very specialised and specific tasks or skills.
 Before starting the placement, specialists must have a defined training plan and a professional from the Hospital who is in charge of planning and supervising their activities.

 Application and incorporation process

 - The Teaching Committee at the Hospital will assess your application and reply as soon as possible.
 If so, the Department of Health (the regional community’s competent authority) will be notified.

-- On the day you start working at the Hospital you should go the to Teaching Department to complete the necessary paperwork.
-Remember that it is essential to bring a photocopy of your collegiate membership and a copy of your civil liability insurance.
-Then and there you will have to sign a confidentiality and teaching letter of engagement where you specify that you know, understand and accept the conditions laid down by the Hospital.
+- Go to the Teaching Department on the day your placement begins and complete the necessary paperwork.
+Remember it is essential to produce a photocopy of your accident and health assistance insurance and a copy of your civil liability insurance.
+You will also have to sign a confidentiality and teaching letter of engagement where you specify that you know, understand and accept the terms and conditions established by the Hospital.